nolanlawson/dotjs-2016/readme.md

 ???

-Or, in a quote frequently mis-attributed to Mark Twain, "History doesn't repeat itself, but it does rhyme."
+As the proverb goes, "history doesn't repeat itself, but it does rhyme."

 ---